 - in any other way commonly associated with drug sales,

-However, if the police find you in possession of items such as
+However, if the police find you in possession of such items as:

 - weighing scales,

-- measuring instruments, or
+- measuring instruments,

-- other tools that may be used to dilute, separate, or package drugs,
+- other tools that may be used to dilute, separate, or package drugs, or

 that discovery will enhance the prosecutor’s claim that you possessed the controlled substances for sale.

 If you are under the influence of drugs at the time of your arrest, that fact tends to point to personal use of the drugs rather than an intent to sell.
-However, many “dealers” are also “users”, so this evidence certainly is not conclusive.
+However, many “dealers” are also “users,” so this evidence certainly is not conclusive.

 Here at Shouse Law Group, we have represented literally thousands of people charged with drug possession for sale.
-In our experience, the following four legal defenses have proven very effective with prosecutors, judges, and juries.
+In our experience, the following five legal defenses have proven very effective with prosecutors, judges, and juries.

 There are several ways that police can violate California’s search and seizure laws.
 For example, an illegal search and seizure claim may arise out of